Margot Friedländer: Theresienstadt concentration camp

-Friedländer was transported to Theresienstadt camp located in present-day Czech Republic.
-She described life in the camp as "cruel" and only survived because it was near to the end of the war.
+Friedländer was transported to Theresienstadt camp located in the present-day Czech Republic.
+She described life in the camp as "cruel" and only survived because she arrived near the end of the war.
 There she met her future husband, Adolf Friedländer.
 They had met each other previously in Berlin at the Jewish Cultural Association.
 At Theresienstadt she witnessed the arrival of evacuated inmates from Auschwitz who had been on the road for three months, having been sent a few days before the liberation on 27 January 1945.
 She said, "You couldn't tell the living from the dead.
 People who hardly looked like people anymore.
 Almost everyone wore striped pajamas".
 The SS left the camp on 5 May 1945 and Red Cross vehicles arrived.
 She said that no one in the camp noticed: "Nobody was happy, nobody changed their daily routine."
 On 8 May, the Soviet Army took command of the camp.
 She was initially reluctant to leave for fear of being shot.

 Immediately after the liberation, Adolf proposed to her.
 She said, "I wasn't in love with Adolf.
 I needed time to become human again.
 It was the same for Adolf.
 The pain brought us closer together than being in love."
 They were married at Theresienstadt by a rabbi on 26 June 1945, six weeks after the liberation.
 They then spent a year in a displaced persons camp in Deggendorf, Lower Bavaria.